kamilczerw/devto-posts/posts/chord-rust/building-chord-part-1.md

 ## Conclusion

 This blog post has become a bit bigger than what I anticipated.
 In the next post we will go through the RPC implementation, which will finally let us run the code.
 I tried to cover all the code with tests, but I decided not to include them in this post.
-You can take a look at the repo and see the tests. [https://github.com/kamilczerw/chord/tree/chord](https://github.com/kamilczerw/chord/tree/chord)
+You can take a look at the repo and see the tests there. [https://github.com/kamilczerw/chord/tree/chord](https://github.com/kamilczerw/chord/tree/chord)

 If you find this article interesting, or have any comments on how it could be improved, I would love to hear it.
 Feel free to open an issue in the [repo](https://github.com/kamilczerw/chord/issues/new).
 You can also reach me on matrix [@ka:potatis.co](https://matrix.to/#/@ka:potatis.co).

-## TODO:

-- [ ]  Read it again
-- [ ]  read it again
-- [ ]  Add readme to the repo (don’t forget about the `chord` branch)
-- [ ]  post it on [dev.to](http://dev.to) or [hashnode.com](http://hashnode.com)